 It would be much better to have an option, like the one provided by ExpressVPN’s customer support, where all iOS-related issues were dealt with in one document.

 With Surfshark, you’ll get a very capable VPN, packed with features, at a surprisingly low initial price.
-It does have its issues—namely a support site that requires updating—but it has benefited from some serious improvements recently, such as the introduction of WireGuard integration for iOS and Android apps.
+It does have minor issues – namely slightly slower speeds than the very best – but it has benefited from some serious improvements recently, such as the introduction of WireGuard integration for iOS and Android apps.

 One competing provider that we recommend is ExpressVPN.
-Although more expensive than Surfshark, it has more advanced features, more locations, and a level of customer service that’s unbeatable.
+Although more expensive than Surfshark, it delivers better speeds, more locations, and a level of customer service that’s unbeatable.